Rishi Sunak admits inflation target harder to hit

 Ex-Treasury minister Andrea Leadsom told The Independent that today’s rate hike was “essential” – but said there were “lots of questions” about why Mr Bailey and the Bank had been so behind the curve.
 “Too little too late is the reason inflation is now becoming sticky,” she said.

-Andrew Sentance, former MPC member, also told The Independent that the Bank had been a “lot of errors” in failing to raise interest rates in recent years – arguing that they were “six to nine months behind the curve” on dealing with inflation in 2021 and 2022.
+Andrew Sentance, former member of the Bank’s Monetary Policy Committee (MPC), also told The Independent that the Bank had been a “lot of errors” in failing to raise interest rates in recent years – arguing that they were “six to nine months behind the curve” on dealing with inflation in 2021 and 2022.

 Mr Sentance said Mr Bailey was “not a master communicator”, but added: “I don’t think you improve things by firing the governor or any of his henchman … We need to make sure we have people with the right experience coming to the committee.”